 It may make sense to strategically sell certain investments that are at a loss and then rebuy similar investments.
 As a result, you keep your overall investment position but can claim the losses as a write-off on your taxes.
 It’s a strategy known as tax-loss harvesting, and if you think this might work for your portfolio, you should read more or ask a professional for advice to make sure you don’t mistakenly break any rules or regulations.

 Create a strategy ahead of time

-While you might not know when corrections will happen, it’s almost certain that they will.
+While you might not be able to predict when corrections will happen, it’s almost certain that they will.
 It could be as often as at least once a year, but the market also tends to rebound within a few months.

-If you’d rather stay hands-off, staying the course and continuing to make regular contributions to your accounts and investments is the simplest option—and likely the best for many people.
+If you’d rather stay hands-off, staying the course and continuing to make regular contributions to your accounts and investments is the simplest option—and likely so for many people.

 If you actively manage your investments, a correction could be an indication that it’s time to rebalance your portfolio, look for tax-loss harvesting opportunities, or shop for stocks that are undervalued.

 Also, this is also a good time to make sure that you feel comfortable with the cash you have in a high-yield savings account.
-Many experts recommend people have between 2-6 months of cash on hand to cover expenses, in the case that you lose your job or source of income temporarily.
+Many experts recommend people have between 3-6 months of cash in an emergency fund to cover expenses if you lose your job or source of income temporarily.

 Consider your options now and decide on your strategy.
 You may want to write down your decision so you can pull out your note if you’re feeling fearful or reactionary after a big drop.
 And if you want a second opinion, you could always hire a financial planner to review your portfolio and make suggestions.